Ho to do a Tornado Chart in Excel

 4. Without closing the window, click on any of the bars, which should bring up the Series Options pane.
 Adjust the sliders for Series Overlap & Gap Width accordingly.

-See also How to Add Trendlines in Excel
+See also How to create a quarterly chart in Excel?

 Tornado gap width